akshay722/Renewable-Energy-Insights-Hub/DEPLOYMENT.md

 ## Estimated Costs

-Monthly estimated costs (US East region):
+Monthly estimated costs with Free Tier eligibility:

-- RDS MySQL t3.micro: ~$15-30/month
+- RDS MySQL db.t2.micro (Single AZ): $0 for first 12 months (Free Tier)
-- Elastic Beanstalk (t3.micro): ~$15-30/month
+- Elastic Beanstalk (t2.micro): $0 for first 12 months (Free Tier)
-- S3 + CloudFront: ~$1-5/month (depends on traffic)
+- S3 + CloudFront: $0-1/month with modest traffic (Free Tier)
-- Total: ~$31-65/month for a basic setup
+- Total: **$0-1/month** for first 12 months with proper configuration

+## Cleaning Up

+If you want to avoid any potential charges:

+1. Delete the CloudFormation stack when done with the assignment
+2. Verify all resources are terminated in the AWS Console
+3. Check AWS Billing dashboard for any unexpected charges

-## Next Steps
+## Next Steps After Free Tier Period

-- Set up proper DNS with Route 53
+After the 12-month Free Tier period:

-- Configure backups for RDS
+- Consider Reserved Instances for continued cost savings
-- Set up monitoring and alerting
+- Evaluate if you need to scale up any resources
-- Implement auto-scaling for Elastic Beanstalk
+- Implement auto-scaling for variable workloads